-4.3.2.1 Air connectors are limited-use, flexible air ducts that shall not be required to conform to the provisions for air ducts where they meet the requirements of 4.3.2.1.1 through 4.3.2.1.5.
+4.3.2.1 Air connectors shall be permitted to be used as limited-use, flexible air ducts that shall not be required to conform to the provisions for air ducts where they meet the requirements of 4.3.2.1.1 through 4.3.2.1.7.

-4.3.2.1.1 Air connectors shall conform to the requirements for Class 0 or Class 1 connectors when tested in accordance with ANSI/UL 181, Standard for Safety Factory-Made Air Ducts and Air Connectors.
+4.3.2.1.1 Air connectors shall conform to the requirements for Class 0 or Class 1 air connectors when tested in accordance with ANSI/UL 181, Standard for Safety Factory-Made Air Ducts and Air Connectors.